Assistant Professor of Journalism and Communication, School of Arts and Communication

-COM 2223 Scientific and Technical Communication (in-class and hyrbid sections)
+COM 2223 Scientific and Technical Communication (honors (sec 04H) and hybrid (sec 15) sections)

 COM 5510 Covering Science and Technology